gsilano/CrazyS/README.md

 Below we provide the instructions necessary for getting started.
 See [CrazyS' wiki](https://github.com/gsilano/CrazyS/wiki) for more instructions and examples.

-f you are using this simulator for research purposes especially for your publication, please take a look at the [Publications page](https://github.com/gsilano/CrazyS/wiki/Publications).
+If you are using this simulator for research purposes especially for your publication, please take a look at the [Publications page](https://github.com/gsilano/CrazyS/wiki/Publications).
 The page contains the core papers and all related works (using the platform).

 To facilitate the use of the repository, in addition to the installation instructions, the following are links to two virtual machines created using Oracle VirtualBox.